mcuringa/think-js/arrays.md

   are compound types.
 Arrays are mutable; strings are not.

 nested array
-  ~ A list array is an element of another array.
+  ~ An array which is an element of another array.

 object
   ~ A thing to which a variable can refer.